Haskelite Manufacturing Corporation

 HASKO

-Haskelite Manufacturing Corporation (1917-1958) perfected a way to mold bonded plywood into virtually any shape.
+Haskelite Manufacturing Corporation (1917-1958) perfected a way to mold bonded plywood into virtually any shape using pressure and H. L. Haskell's unique waterproof glue.
 Advertised in differing forms as Duromold, Plymetl, and Phemaloid, this product was ideal for applications that required a strong yet lightweight construction material.
-It was widely used in boats, airplane fuselages and automobile door panels, just to name a few.
+It was widely used in boats, trains, airplane fuselages and automobile door panels, just to name a few.
+During the Second World War, Haskelite helped the war effort by manufacturing materials for tanks and combat ships.

 In 1941 the Federal Trade Commission brought charges against the company for failing to disclose that some of the products were actually covered with wood grain paper and thus fell under the heading of "simulated wood product" not real wood.
 This, we presume, is the reason for the label on all Hasko trays that reads: "made of selected wood covered with fine lithographed paper."